fbpx

 When Was Asbestos an Issue for Insulation Workers?

-Asbestos entered the market in the early 20th century and was overly used for nearly 80 years.
-It is estimated that any American home built between 1900 and 1980 contains asbestos insulation.
+Asbestos entered the market in the early 20th century and was widely used for nearly 80 years.
+It is sensible to assume most industrial plants and refineries built between 1900 and 1980 contain asbestos insulation in some form.

-Most American homes built before 1990 were – or still are – likely to contain asbestos in some way.
+Most refineries and plants built before 1980 were – or still are – likely to contain asbestos in some way.
 This is referred to as “legacy asbestos.”
-This term describes any leftover asbestos in a home or office building built during an era when using asbestos was embraced.
+This term describes any leftover asbestos in a building built during an era when using asbestos was embraced.

 The presence of legacy asbestos means insulation workers today still face a risk of asbestos exposure and disease.
 Anyone who worked or currently works in this trade should know the health risks associated with insulation.